 How ikaite was discovered

 Greenland has thousands of fjords and most of these fjords are rarely visited by people.
 Something special should happen for people to observe unusual things on the bottom of such fjord.
-After all: water there is cold and for most part of the year – frozen!
+After all: water there is cold and for the most part of the year – frozen!

-Ikka Fjord is located in the south of Greenland – in area which was settled by Norsemen in the 10th – 14th centuries.
+Ikka Fjord is located in the south of Greenland – in an area which was settled by Norsemen in the 10th – 14th centuries.

 Weird skerries of Ikka Fjord

 During their free time people from the mining town investigated the area around Ivittuut – thus it was known better than most of the other Greenland.